Arai and Shoei are releasing new retro motorcycle helmets in 2020 adding to the ever-increasing options for custom and modern classic riders.

 Suffice to say; the trend for retro-inspired helmets isn’t abating.
 And, with that in mind; here are two exciting new models that are coming to the market in 2020 – from Arai and Shoei.

-Let’s start, with Arai and its new full-face retro offering; the Concept-X (or Rapide in some markets).
+Let’s start, with Arai and its new full-face retro offering; the Rapide Neo (or Concept-X in some markets).

 Inline with Arai’s philosophy; a hard, smooth and round shell is filled with a soft multi-density ‘EPS liner’ which is formed as a single piece.
 The manufacturing process used to achieve this result is still a very closely guarded, trade secret.